-3. The events and conditions and, practices that would not qualify as normal course of business in a non-crisis environment described in note 1 and the matters described in paragraph 1 above, affect the financial position, liquidity, solvency and profitability of the Group; exposes the Group to increased litigation and regulatory risks and represent events and conditions that may cast significant doubt on the Group's ability to continue as a going concern.
+- 4. As at 31 December 2021, provision for retirement benefits obligation of employees in Lebanon is carried in the consolidated statement of financial position at LL 31 billion.
+The Group did not estimate the provision for retirement benefits obligations in accordance with IAS 19 Employee Benefits.
+Consequently, we were unable to determine whether any adjustments to these amounts, and related income statements accounts were necessary. - 5.
+The events, conditions and practices that would not qualify as normal course of business in a non-crisis environment described in note 1 and the matters described in paragraphs 1, 2 and 3 above affect the financial position, liquidity, solvency and profitability of the Group, expose the Group to increased litigation and regulatory risks.
+Significant uncertainty exists in relation to the outcome of the litigations and claims raised against the Group and the negative impact that they might have on the Group's offshore liquidity, foreign assets and foreign currency exposure as disclosed in notes 1, 48 and 51.
+These events and conditions cast significant doubts on the Group's ability to continue as a going concern.
 We were unable to obtain sufficient appropriate audit evidence about the Group's ability to continue as a going concern.

-Our opinion for the year ended 31 December 2019 was modified for the same matter explained above.
+Our opinion for the year ended 31 December 2020 was also modified for the same reasons explained above.